bitcoin-crazy/another-plasma6-coin/README.md

 This applet will show the price of coins in toolbar and it has the following resources and features:

-* Update of prices every 3 minutes.
+* Update of prices every "x" minutes, where "x" is a number between 1 and 60.
 * Retry after 1 minute if the last call fails.
 * Immediate update of a price when clicking over it.
 * Possibility to use decimal places.